 Minimum Wages and Working Conditions

 A full-time job in Portugal is equal to approximately 40 hours a week.
 Most full-time jobs require their employees to work around eight hours daily.

 Portugal’s minimum wage is lower than that of most European countries and is currently set at €700 on the basis of 12 payments per year, or €580 on the basis of 14 payments.
 These types of wages are usually in the hospitality sector and call centers.
 Although, you may have a big boost to your revenue in tips depending on where you work in hospitality.

 If you work in a start-up or in skilled services, the pay can jump up very steeply.

-Tourism and hospitality-related work are the most common kinds of jobs in Portugal.
+The tourism and hospitality sector has the most common kinds of jobs in Portugal.
 Other common jobs include sales, restaurants, customer service, resorts, and hotels.
 In Portugal, tech-related jobs are also on the rise, and call-center work is in high demand.
 It’s a question of finding the appropriate business, really.

 In Portugal, the process of working depends on where you come from.
 You need to apply for a visa to live and work in Portugal if you come from outside the EU (European Union).
 If you have a prospective employer who will fund your visa, this is better.
 EU citizens don’t need a special work visa in most cases.

-No, in order to work in Portugal, you don’t need to speak Portuguese.
-There are plenty of job opportunities for non-Portuguese speakers, especially in hospitality and tourism.
+No, in order to work in Portugal, you don’t need to speak the national language.
+There are plenty of job opportunities for non-Portuguese speakers, especially in the hospitality and tourism sector.
 There are usually call-center positions for you if you speak a language other than English.

 Having a job offer from a Portuguese employer is the best way to secure a work visa for Portugal.
 Your work offer will be submitted by the manager to the Portuguese authorities, and they will begin the visa process.
 In your home country, you then complete a visa application and present it to your local consulate.